Search for the production of dark gauge bosons in the framework of Einstein-Cartan portal in the simulation of proton-proton collisions at $\sqrt{s} = 13.6$ TeV: Abstract

 \section{Abstract}

-{In the present work, we study the possible production of the heavy neutral dark gauge boson (A$^{\prime}$) candidates, which are originated from a simplified model based on the Einstein-Cartan gravity, in association with dark matter.
-This study has been performed by studying events with dimuon plus missing transverse energy produced in the simulated proton-proton collisions at the Large Hadron Collider, at 13.6 TeV center of mass energy and integrated luminosity of 52 fb$^{-1}$ corresponding to the LHC RUN III circumstances.
-These provide the most stringent upper limits on the masses for various particles in the model as, spin-1 (A$^{\prime}$), as well as the heavy mediator (torsion field).}
+{In this study, we investigate the potential production of a heavy torsion field (TS) at the LHC, which stems from a simplified model rooted in Einstein-Cartan gravity, in connection with dark matter.
+Within this framework, the torsion field is capable of decaying into pairs of dark matter (DM) particles.
+Notably, one of these DM particles is heavy enough to decay into dark neutral gauge bosons (A$^{\prime}$) alongside another DM particle.
+The Analysis has been performed by studying events with dimuon plus missing transverse energy produced in the simulated proton-proton collisions at the Large Hadron Collider, at 13.6 TeV center of mass energy and integrated luminosity of 52 fb$^{-1}$ corresponding to the LHC run 3 circumstances during 2022 and 2023.
+We provide upper limits, in case no new physics has been discovered, on the masses of various particles in the model as (A$^{\prime}$), as well as the heavy mediator (torsion field).}